cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     yellow, magenta or any other light color.

-3. Look at the original thresholded image and add the skeletonized image as an overlay (with zero transparent).
-Analyze the skeletonization results with the overlay.
+3. Look at the original thresholded image and add the skeletonized image as an overlay (with zero transparent) `[Image > Overlay > Add Image]`.
+Compare the skeletonization results with the original using the overlay.

 4. Perform `[Analyze > Skeleton > Analyze Skeleton (2D/3D)]` on the
     skeletonized image.
 The Analyze Skeleton window allows you to prune